marcglasberg/i18n_extension/README.md

 I18n.of(context).locale = 'pt-BR'.asLocale;
 ```

-To return the current locale to the default **system locale**, do this:
+To reset the current locale back to the default **system locale**, do this:

 ```dart
 context.locale = null;